shrabanti31/shrabanti87.github.io/_pages/publications.md

 Under Review/Revision
 ======

-* Tignor, N, ..., **Chowdhury, Shrabanti** et al. Objective Measurement of Activity and Sleep in an Observational study of a chronic disease using HealthKit and ResearchKit: The Asthma Mobile Health Study (Under review in **Nature Biotechnology**)
+* Tignor, N, ..., **Chowdhury, Shrabanti**, ..., Wang, P et al. Objective Measurement of Activity and Sleep in an Observational study of a chronic disease using HealthKit and ResearchKit: The Asthma Mobile Health Study (Under review in **Nature Biotechnology**)

 * **Chowdhury, Shrabanti**, Lukemire, Joshua and Mandal, Abhyudyay.
 A-ComVar: A Flexible Extension of Common Variance Designs (Under revision in **Journal of Statistical Theory and Practice**).
 [Paper link](https://arxiv.org/abs/1904.02597)